-4 Tips for crate training a rescue dog
+4 Steps to crate training a rescue dog

-Learn how to crate train your dog responsibly.Consult a professional dog trainer
+Learn how to crate train your rescue dog properly and responsibly.Get professional dog training advice

 - Step 1: Choose a suitable crate for your dog.